 And reasonably persistent rumours suggest it will be launched when the Apple Sydney store opens, towards the middle of this year.

 Rumours have been flying around about this kind of thing for months.
-Here's more: Apple is preparing a 3G iPhone, and signs my boyfriend will come back to me broken up after 8 yearsN4F4D3″>it'll hit the streets initially on Telstra's NextG network.
+Here’s more: Apple is preparing a 3G iPhone, and it’ll hit the streets initially on Telstra’s NextG network.

 Follow up from this rant.